ALASdoo/alasdoo_com_v2/content/english/articles/8-most-important-reasons-why-companies-outsource-IT-services.md

 Outsourcing IT services can also provide companies with access to the latest technologies and best practices, which can help them stay competitive in their industry.

 You can outsource your development work to very skilled developers who are industry experts in the latest frameworks, design patterns, and programming languages.
-Similarly, if you [outsource your QA process](/articles/how-to-incorporate-qa-into-software-development-process), you are making sure it is following the latest QA trends and using the best-proven tools and methods in the industry.
+Similarly, if you outsource your QA process, you are making sure it is following the latest QA trends and using the best-proven tools and methods in the industry.
+Learn [how to incorporate QA into software development process?](<(/articles/how-to-incorporate-qa-into-software-development-process)>).

 With the increasing use of cloud&#8209;enabled “as&#8209;a&#8209;service” models and process automation, using the most efficient technologies on the market is crucial to improving cost and quality.